How does Website Virus Scan Protect Your Website?

 Impact of a Virus Attack on Your Website

 A virus living on your website can cause severe damage to the reputation of your online business, eventually resulting in a major loss of traffic.
 Internet surfers usually work under the protection of antivirus software responsible for warning them when they are about to visit a virus-infected website.
 In such scenarios, most of your visitors will be warned not to enter your website.
 Even those who do not have antivirus software could be warned not to enter your website by search engines, which often catalog websites that are reported to be infected.
 However, a good number of Internet surfers fail to understand that the website owner is just as much of a victim as the website visitors, and instead they believe that the owner of that particular virus-infected website is responsible for hosting a virus on their website.

 Website vulnerabilities are considered to be the most common reasons that actually welcome malware in a website.
 Cybercriminals deploy programs, called bots, that automatically detect find vulnerabilities.
 Luckily, website vulnerabilities can be prevented through three simple steps:

-- Use a website scanner to spot vulnerabilities and possible malware infections.
+- Use a website virus scanner to spot vulnerabilities and possible malware infections.